-Let me start by saying honestly and sincerely, no judgment for what might have happened in the last few months.
+Let me start by saying honestly and sincerely that there is no judgment for what might have happened in the last few months.
 I know . . .
 I’m a pediatric sleep coach, and you may think I will chastise you for the late bedtimes, unenforced rules, inconsistent schedules, or any of the many “inadvisables” that may have occurred over your summer vacation.
 But I get it.
 I know how precious the summer months are.
 You want to squeeze in every minute of joy and togetherness during the long, glorious days.
 If it’s a choice between bedtime battles or staying up to watch the fireworks, come on, that’s a no-brainer.
 But what about back-to-school sleep habits that need to be re-established?

 How Much Sleep Does My Child Need?

-1. Kids need a minimum of 10 hours of sleep each night.
+1. Kids Need a minimum of 10 Hours of Sleep Each Night

 If your child needs to be up by 6:30 am to get to school, they should be asleep before 8:30 pm.
 Factor in the time it takes them to fall asleep after they get into bed, and they should be in bed well before this time to get the sleep they need.1